rozek/appstudio-live-reload/README.md

 ## Prerequisites ##

 `appstudio-live-reload` requires Node.js.
-Since you are visiting this page, the chance is high that you already have Node.js installed on your machine - if not, please follow the instructions found on [nodejs.org](https://nodejs.org/) to install it (the LTS version is sufficient if you don't plan to use Node.js on a regular basis)
+Since you are visiting this page, chances are good that you already have Node.js installed on your machine - if not, please follow the instructions found on [nodejs.org](https://nodejs.org/) to install it (the LTS version is sufficient if you don't plan to use Node.js on a regular basis)

 ## Installation ##